 Action Alert: LD 1726

-There will be a public hearing in the Veterans and Legal Affairs Committee (VLA) on Wednesday, January 3, beginning at 1:00 p.m. on LD 1726.
+There was a public hearing in the Veterans and Legal Affairs Committee (VLA) on Wednesday, January 3, beginning at 1:00 p.m. on LD 1726.

 More about the Bill